Package 'tlm'

 Description

-This function estimates the effect of a explanatory variable of interest on a response variable, under a fitted linear, logistic or Poisson regression model with transformed variables.
-The effect is estimated in the original scale of the variables.
+Estimates the effect of a explanatory variable of interest on a response variable, under a fitted linear, logistic or Poisson regression model with transformed variables.
+The effect is reported in the original scale of the variables.

 Usage